Mindgamesnl/FireIO/documentation/performance.md

 Performance is really important for high scalable applications.
 FireIO is built to handle as many clients as quickly as possible.
 A few tests (including the code to run them for yourself) are available down below.

 The setup:
- - One Fire-IO server with rate limiting disabled and a thread pool with the size of `16` threads
+ - One Fire-IO main with rate limiting disabled and a thread pool with the size of `16` threads
  - All tests ran on localhost
  - Tests are ran on a mid rage pc (quad core intel I5 with 8GB ram) running Ubuntu
  - Java 8